Skip to content

 ---

-The following application security capabilities are supported in the Envoy integration, for the
+The following table lists the support for application security capabilities in the Envoy integration according to the specified tracer version:

 | Application Security capability | Minimum Envoy image version |